Karachristou/karachristou.github.io/README.md

 ## Welcome to my e-portfolio.

 I am Panayiotis Karachistou and this is my porfolio.
-Please find below the information of the template i am using to create this portfolio.
+Please find below the information of the template that I am using to create this portfolio.

 ## Author